sergiocollado/potpourri/Notes_on_linux.md

 ping google.com
 ```

-to configure the network interface to be persistant, you have to edit the file _**/etc/sysconfig/network-scripts/ifcfg-enoXXX**_
+To configure the network interface to be persistant, you have to edit the file _**/etc/sysconfig/network-scripts/ifcfg-enoXXX**_

-so we can change the BOOTPROT (ocol) to static, and add the address information and netmask.
+So we can change the BOOTPROT (ocol) to static, and add the address information and netmask.

 ```
 BOOTPROTO=